petrukhnov/jobsite-static-gen/README.md

    environment produce same output as the Dockerized version.
 For reliable testing, you would need to deploy from a real Docker container.

-4. Copy and update the default config file `cp config.default.js config-ENV.js` (substitute ENV with either "dev", "qa", or "prod").
+4. <Optional for deployment> Copy and update the default config file `cp config.default.js config-ENV.js` (substitute ENV with either "dev", "qa", or "prod").

-5. Edit the `config-ENV.js` file and fill in your credentials and configurations
+5. <Optional for deployment> Edit the `config-ENV.js` file and fill in your credentials and configurations

    NOTE: You need all three environments configured before building the Docker image.
 See the project jobsite-generator-host README for more details.
 6. Install Ruby (required by SASS).

 7. Install SCSS linter by `gem install scss-lint`.